10 A culture of care

 Consider how the pandemic affects students

 What an anxious moment we are all surviving together.
 When designing a course for remote instruction, flexibility is important.
-In this pandemic situation, students have not CHOSEN to take a .
-They are being required to take courses remotely and may not even have taken an before.
+In this pandemic situation, students have not CHOSEN to take a remote course.
+They are being required to take courses remotely and may not even have taken an online course before.
 Even if they had made that choice, a pandemic is not the ideal circumstance in which to begin that experience.

 Students will not have equitable access to essential tools and materials for an online course.
 For example, students may: (i) not have a printer, (ii) have poor or no wifi, (iii) not have a calm place to work, (iv) not have a suitable device, (v) health (their own or family members’), or (vi) may be working in a different time zone, be working for a family business, or have other responsibilities that take time away from their studies.